ratna-jaiswal/classroom-platform/README.md

 1. Navigate to the **Fees** section as a student
 2. Click on **"Pay Now"** for any pending installment or use **"Make Custom Payment"**
-3. Select "Card" as your payment method
-4. Use any of the test card numbers above
+3. Use any of the test card numbers above
-5. Fill in the following test details:
+4. Fill in the following test details:
    - **Cardholder Name**: Any name (e.g., "Test User")
    - **Expiry Date**: Any future date (e.g., 12/2028)
    - **CVV**: Any 3-digit number (e.g., 123)
-6. Submit the form to see the simulated payment result
+5. Submit the form to see the simulated payment result
-7. For successful payments, you'll be prompted to enter a mock OTP ("123456")

 ### Payment Flow
 1. **Fee Overview**: View pending dues and payment history
-2. **Payment Method Selection**: Choose from Card, UPI, Net Banking, or Digital Wallet
-3. **Payment Form**: Enter method-specific details with real-time validation
+2. **Payment Form**: Enter card details with real-time validation
-4. **Processing**: Simulated payment processing with realistic delays
+3. **Processing**: Simulated payment processing with realistic delays
-5. **Result**: Success/failure message with transaction details
+4. **Result**: Success/failure message with transaction details
-6. **Receipt**: Downloadable payment confirmation
+5. **Receipt**: Downloadable payment confirmation

 ### API Endpoints
 - `POST /api/payments/process` - Process payment transactions
 - `GET /api/payments/process` - Retrieve test card information
-- `POST /api/payments/verify` - Verify OTP for card transactions
-- `POST /api/payments/upi` - Process UPI payment requests

 ## 📋 Table of Contents